MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/data-classification-microsoft-365-enterprise-dev-test-environment.md

 First, create a sensitive-level SharePoint Online team site:

-1. Using a private instance of your browser, sign in to the [Office 365 portal](https://portal.office.com) using your global admin account.
+1. Using a private instance of your browser, sign in to the [Microsoft 365 admin center](https://admin.microsoft.com) using your global admin account.

 2. In the list of tiles, click **SharePoint**.